KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_honor.md

 ## HONOR AS THE FINAL INITIATION

-In the architecture of your book, the final initiation is not power, not knowledge, not transcendence.
+In the architecture of this book, the final initiation is not power, not knowledge, not transcendence.